barcek/sprk/README.md

 ])
 ```

-The `USAGE` and `BLANK` entries in the list are instances of the Resource class, while `HELP` is a dictionary, as passed for `greet`.
-The `greet` dictionary's `call` property could of course be assigned a function defined elsewhere.
+The `USAGE` and `BLANK` entries in the list are instances of the Resource class used for features of the page, while `HELP` is a dictionary used to instantiate the `--help` option, as in the case of the `--greet` option above it.
+The dictionary's `call` property could of course be assigned not simply a lambda as here, but a function defined elsewhere in the code.

+For basic setup and some ready commands, see [Getting started](#getting-started) below.

-For more detail on creation, see [Creating a tool](#creating-a-tool) below.
+For more detail on creation, see [Creating a tool](#creating-a-tool).

 For more complex examples, see [The sample tools](#the-sample-tools).